hannah-groos/a01-hannah-groos/README.md

 At a minimum, your stylesheet should:

 1. Have at least 10 selectors

+10. Validate as CSS3 using the W3C CSS validation tool ([css-validator](http://jigsaw.w3.org/css-validator/))

-2. Use two or more fonts for different kinds of content
+2. Use two or more fonts for different kinds of content ----------------------------------
-3. Set the background color of some elements, specifying the color by hex notation
+3. Set the background color of some elements, specifying the color by hex notation ---------
-4. Set the border of some elements
-5. Use the :hover pseudo-class for one or more elements
+5. Use the :hover pseudo-class for one or more elements ------------------------------------
+9. Use width and/or height to control the geometry of an element ----------------------
-6. Use at least one class-based selector
+6. Use at least one class-based selector------
-7. Use at least one id-based selector
+7. Use at least one id-based selector---------
+4. Set the border of some elements------------
 8. Have at least one selector rely on the hierarchical relationship between two elements
-9. Use width and/or height to control the geometry of an element
-10. Validate as CSS3 using the W3C CSS validation tool ([css-validator](http://jigsaw.w3.org/css-validator/))

 Other than these basic features, feel free to use whatever CSS3 attributes you would like.